Friday, August 31, 2007

 Regular expression.
 A regular expression employs a complex but powerful querying syntax that can be used to specify retrieval conditions with precision.

 Wildcard search.
 A search that substitutes one or more characters in a search query for a wildcard character such as an asterisk.
 For example, in the search function in Microsoft Word, using the asterisk in the search query "s*n" will find "sin", "son", "sun", etc. in a text.
-Full text search Improved querying tools
+Improved querying tools

 Technological advances have greatly improved the performance of free text searching.
 For example, Google's PageRank algorithm gives more prominence to documents to which other Web pages have linked.
 This algorithm dramatically improves users' perception of search precision, a fact that explains its popularity among Internet users.
 See search engine for additional examples.